 Caterpillars live in nests formed of leaves or grass clippings tied together with silk.
 A caterpillar holds a piece of leaf over itself when feeding.
 Males perch within two feet of the ground, usually in the early morning, waiting for females.

 Caterpillars feed on the leaves of host plants.
-Larval host plants include the native grass blue paspalum (Paspalum caespitosum) and the naturalized Indian goose grass (Eleusine indica) and St. Augustine grass (Stenotaphrum secundatum).
-Native nectar plants include the wildlflowers blue mistflower (Conoclinium coelestinum), Leavenworth's tickseed (Coreopsis leavenworthii), silver sea-oxeye-daisy (Borrichia frutescens) and the weedy Spanish-needles (Bidens alba var. radiata); the herbs narrowleaf yellowtops (Flaveria linearis) and pickerelweed (Pontederia cordata); the vine yellowroot (Morinda royoc); the shrubs coastal sweet pepperbush (Clethra alnifolia) and Florida Keys blackbead (Pithecellobium keyense); the trees smooth strongback (Bourreria succulenta) and poisonwood (Metopium toxiferum); and the naturalized herb common selfheal (Prunella vulgaris), vine Mexican flamevine (Pseudogynoxys chenopodioides) and tree Brazilian-pepper (Schinus terebinthifolius).
+Larval host plants include the native grass blue paspalum (Paspalum caespitosum) and the nonnative Indian goose grass (Eleusine indica) and St. Augustine grass (Stenotaphrum secundatum).
+Native nectar plants include the wildlflowers blue mistflower (Conoclinium coelestinum), Leavenworth's tickseed (Coreopsis leavenworthii), silver sea-oxeye-daisy (Borrichia frutescens) and the weedy Spanish-needles (Bidens alba var. radiata); the herbs narrowleaf yellowtops (Flaveria linearis) and pickerelweed (Pontederia cordata); the vine yellowroot (Morinda royoc); the shrubs coastal sweet pepperbush (Clethra alnifolia) and Florida Keys blackbead (Pithecellobium keyense); the trees smooth strongback (Bourreria succulenta) and poisonwood (Metopium toxiferum); and the nonnative herb common selfheal (Prunella vulgaris), vine Mexican flamevine (Pseudogynoxys chenopodioides) and tree Brazilian-pepper (Schinus terebinthifolius).